-BILL NUMBER: AB 2142 VERSION: INTRODUCED FEBRUARY 6, 2024 Author: Haney Sponsors: CALIFORNIA ASSOCIATION OF MARRIAGE AND FAMILY THERAPISTS (CAMFT) ANTI-RECIDIVISM COALITION RECOMMENDED POSITION: NONE SUBJECT: PRISONS: MENTAL HEALTH
+BILL NUMBE R: AB 2142 VERSION: INTRODUCED FEBRUARY 6, 2024 AUTHOR: HANEY Sponsors: CALIFORNIA ASSOCIATION OF MARRIAGE AND FAMILY THERAPISTS (CAMFT) ANTI-RECIDIVISM COALITION POLICY & ADVOCACY COMMITTEE RECOMMENDATION: None SUBJECT: PRISONS: MENTAL HEALTH

+Summary:

-Summary: This bill establishes a pilot program at the California Department of Corrections and Rehabilitation to provide access to mental health therapy to all incarcerated persons, regardless of whether or not they are classified as having a mental health disorder.
+This bill establishes a pilot program for the California Department of Corrections and Rehabilitation at two of its prisons.
+Under the pilot program, access to mental health therapy would be provided to all incarcerated persons, regardless of whether or not they are classified as having a mental health disorder.